-A Second Generation HIV Surveillance system has been established and biological behavioural surveillance (BBS) surveys of male and female injecting drug users and sex workers conducted by the Institute of Public Health.
-The planned 2007 BBS with MSM was not realised due to an insufficient sample.
-The NGO Protection conducted a BBS amongst sailors in 2008.
-These surveys were conducted using representative sampling methods wherever possible (youth and tourist workers - multi stage cluster sampling), injecting drug users (respondent driven sampling), sex workers (snowball sampling), and sailors (convenience sampling).
+A Second Generation HIV Surveillance system has been established and biological behavioural surveillance (BBS) surveys of male and female injecting drug users, MSM and sex workers conducted by the Institute of Public Health.
+These surveys were conducted using representative sampling methods wherever possible (youth - multi stage cluster sampling), injecting drug users (respondent driven sampling), sex workers (snowball sampling), MSM (snowball sampling).
 The results have provided baseline values for impact (HIV prevalence).

-Good collaboration between NGOs and the IPH in undertaking surveys in 2008 led to NGOs being recognized as an important player in conducting behavioural surveys and in providing access to the target population.
+Good collaboration between NGOs and the IPH in undertaking surveys led to NGOs being recognized as an important player in conducting behavioural surveys and in providing access to the target population.
 Revised field reporting forms for NGOs working with IDUs have been developed and are being used to monitor the services provided and numbers reached.
 However, problems in data reporting remain in terms of possible duplication of clients reached.

-Weaknesses exist due to the absence of population size estimates, lack of baseline and HIV prevalence data for MSM, and inadequate reporting of sexually transmitted infections.
-The lack of skills to conduct bio-behavioural research and inadequate skills in project monitoring and evaluation amongst government and NGO staff has also hampered progress and resulted in the inadequate use of surveillance data for decision making, planning and programming purposes.
+Weaknesses exist due to the absence of population size estimates, lack of baseline and inadequate reporting of sexually transmitted infections.
+The lack of skills to conduct biobehavioural research and inadequate skills in project monitoring and evaluation amongst government and NGO staff has also hampered progress and resulted in the inadequate use of surveillance data for decision making, planning and programming purposes.
 Initial monitoring has tended to focus on the activity level rather than on programmatic issues.
 There is now more emphasis on the number of at-risk groups receiving a package of interventions, rather than counting the number of condoms or needles distributed.

-More research is needed on most-at risk adolescents6 and HIV interventions targeted to them, especially to children living or working on the streets.
+More research is needed on most-at risk adolescents and HIV interventions targeted to them, especially to children living or working on the streets.
 The ethical considerations of conducting research and providing services to minors will be addressed in the revised strategy.